coniferconifer/ESP32-dual-GPS-BTserial/README.md

 # ESP32 dual GPS-BT-server with watch dog timer

 By hooking up two multiGNSS GPS modules to ESP32,
-This program read NMEA from two GPS modules and averages latitude,longitude,height and course, then outputs NMEA to Bluetooth Serial Port Profile.
+This program read NMEA from two GPS modules and averages latitude,longitude,height,number of satellites, hdop and course, then outputs NMEA to Bluetooth Serial Port Profile.

 NMEA can be monitored by ESP32's USB serial port.